OscarAC/x86-64-bootloader/README.md

 # x86-64 Bootloader (Directly to Long Mode)

-This bootloader will boot a kernel into long mode, and everything in a 512 Bytes executable
+This bootloader will boot a kernel into long mode, and everything in a 512 Bytes binary

-## Building Executable
+## Building Binaries

 The assembler used  to generate the binary is the Netwide Assemble [nasm](https://www.nasm.us/)